fathiamn/B_TWATCH/README.md

 - The watch may reboot when BLE disconnects unexpectedly.
 Session data is preserved in SPIFFS on the watch so nothing is lost, but the reboot itself is a known issue to be addressed in future firmware versions.
 - Calories are estimated using a simplified formula (`steps × 4 ÷ 100`) and do not account for user weight, height, or terrain.
-- The `live_data` MySQL table grows indefinitely — older rows are kept for debugging but never read by the dashboard.
+- The `live_data` MySQL table grows indefinitely: older rows are kept for debugging but never read by the dashboard.
 A cleanup routine should be added for long-term use.
 - Live dashboard updates require an internet connection to Supabase.
 If the network has no internet access, the dashboard will still show the last known state from `live_snapshot` on page load.

 ---